 “I encourage community partners to continue their support of this amazing and important cause in any way they can.”

-The Heart Ball and its educational initiatives are designed to empower guests and fellow community members to keep close tabs on their heart health and to recognize that heart disease is the No. 1 killer of both men and women.
+The Heart Ball and its educational initiatives are designed to empower guests and fellow community members to keep close tabs on their heart health and to recognize that heart disease is the No. 1 killer of both men and women in America.

 While heart disease is largely perceived as a “man’s disease,” it affects one in every three women and among birth defects, cardiovascular issues are among the most commonly seen problems.